 D. Orange colored urine

 9. You’re caring for a patient with an indwelling catheter.
 The patient complains of spasm like pain at the catheter insertion site.
-Which of the following options below are other signs and symptoms the patient could experience if a urinary tract infection was present?
+Which of the following options below are other signs and symptoms the patient could experience or the nurse could observe if a urinary tract infection was present?
 SELECT-ALL-THAT-APPLY:

 A. Increased WBC